jahan-paisley/rahnama_dot_com_scraper/README.md

 # rahnama.com scraper

-A Simple Web Automation Script based on Capybara, Slenium, telegram-bot-ruby and Thor .
+A Simple Web Automation Script based on Capybara-Slenium/Nokogiri, telegram-bot-ruby and Thor and google_url_shortener.
 ---